jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-04.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 4
+title: Euler, "Elements of Algebra", Section I, Chapter 4.
+"Of the Nature of whole Numbers, or Integers, with respect to their Factors."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)